TRIQS/dft_tools/doc/tutorials/nio_csc.rst

 .. literalinclude:: images_scripts/plo.cfg

-Here, in `[General]' we set the basename and the grid for calculating the density of states.
+Here, in `[General]` we set the basename and the grid for calculating the density of states.
 In `[Group 1]` we define a group of two shells which are orthonormalized with respect to states in an energy window from `-9` to `2` for all ions simultanously (`NORMION = False`).
 We define the two shells, which correspond to the Ni d states